hphelion/documentation/commercial/GA1/commercial.install-GA-supportmatrix.md

 **Notes:**

-- For installations with KVM hypervisor support, an additional node is required for VSA block storage.
+- For installations with KVM hypervisor support, one or more additional nodes are required for VSA block storage.

-- After the installation is complete, you can use the Block Storage and Object Operation services to add further storage capacity as allowed by your hardware.”
+- After the installation is complete, you can use the Block Storage and Object Operation services to add further storage capacity as allowed by your hardware.